3R8A3678

 What comes next

-Most clients step down into outpatient (PHP or IOP), often combined with sober living or transitional housing.
+Discharge planning begins early so clients and families leave with a clear aftercare plan and referrals appropriate to their next step.
 We start that planning early so the handoff is real — not just a printed list of phone numbers.

 Insurance and cost